Intro and Recipes

 Sunflower Pumpkin Sesame

-These are some of our most popular seeds for good reasons, they are all easy to incorporate into your diet have great taste and are really versitile.
+These are some of our most popular seeds, and for good reason: they're all easy to incorporate into your diet, have a great taste and are really versatile.

-New to eating sunflower seeds, try as a snack to start with they are great gently toasted in a pan and the sprinkled with soya sauce.
-As you can guess from sunflower oil, a great deal of the sunflower seed is oil.
-However these oils are good oils mainly monounsaturated and polyunsaturated fats, principally linoleic acid.
-Additionally, the seeds contain phytosterols which may contribute toward lower levels of blood cholesterol.
+If you're new to eating sunflower seeds, try them as a snack to start with.
+They're great gently toasted in a pan and then sprinkled with soy sauce.
+As you can guess, thinking about sunflower oil, a great deal of the sunflower seed is actually oil.
+However, this oils is good oil, mainly monounsaturated and polyunsaturated fats, and principally linoleic acid.
+Additionally, the seeds contain phytosterols, which may contribute toward lower levels of blood cholesterol.

-At Naturally Good Food we offer a huge range of sizes from 100g to 25kg.
-Sunflower seeds are high in Iron, Fibre, Vitamin E, Thiamin (Vitamin B1), Zinc, Phosphorus, Magnesium, Manganese,Potassium and Selenium
+At Naturally Good Food we offer a huge range of sizes of seeds, from 100g to 25kg.
+Sunflower seeds are high in iron, fibre, vitamin E, thiamin (vitamin B1), zinc, phosphorus, magnesium, manganese, potassium and selenium.

-Pumpkin seeds have long been valued as a source of the mineral zinc, and the World Health Organization recommends them for these nutrients.
-Pumpkin seeds are not a commonly allergenic food so are generally a good bet.
-At Naturally Good Food we stock Pumpkin seeds in lots of sizes from 100g to 25kg.
-If you eat Pumpkin seeds on a regular basis then our economy packs offer significant savings, these are available in 1kg and 2.5kg bags.
+Pumpkin seeds have long been valued as a source of the mineral zinc: the World Health Organization recommends them as a source of this nutrient.
+At Naturally Good Food we stock pumpkin seeds in a range of sizes, from 100g to 25kg.
+If you eat these seeds on a regular basis, our economy packs offer significant savings.
+These are available as 1kg and 2.5kg bags.

-Pumpkin seeds can be served as they are, chopped or ground, you can
+Pumpkin seeds can be served as they are or can be chopped or ground.
+You can also:

-- Add pumpkin seeds to healthy stir fry
+- Add pumpkin seeds to a healthy stir-fry

-- Chop the seeds and add to your favourite hot or cold cereal.
+- Chop the seeds and add them to your favourite hot or cold cereal

 - Add ground seeds to homemade burgers.

-Sesame seeds grow in hot climates and are a very small seed with a high oil content.
-Sesame seeds are widely used across the globe, the seeds have a rich nutty flavour.
-Wikepedia states "sesame seeds (whether roasted or just dried) are rich in calories (565 kcal), providing an excellent source of essential nutrients as part of the Daily Value (DV, tables).
-While containing high amounts of protein, dietary fiber, and total fat (mainly as linoleic acid and oleic acid), sesame seeds are also particularly rich (> 20% DV) in B vitamins and the dietary minerals manganese, magnesium, calcium, iron, and zinc (table)."
+Sesame seeds grow in hot climates; they're a very small seed with a high oil content and a rich, nutty flavour.
+They're widely used across the globe.
+Wikepedia states that 'sesame seeds (whether roasted or just dried) are rich in calories (565 kcal), providing an excellent source of essential nutrients as part of the Daily Value (DV).
+While containing high amounts of protein, dietary fiber, and total fat (mainly as linoleic acid and oleic acid), sesame seeds are also particularly rich (> 20% DV) in B vitamins and the dietary minerals manganese, magnesium, calcium, iron, and zinc.'

-As sesame seeds are such a small seed it does make sense to run them through a grinder or they may just pass through the body.
+As sesame seeds are such a small seed, it does make sense to run them through a grinder - or they may just pass through the body.
 If you're allergic to peanut butter, these seeds, in the form of tahini, make a great alternative.
 As well as buying this, you can make your own tahini.
-Sesame seeds are also a great topping for bread and rolls.
-They're widely used in Suschi dishes and we also stock a number of sesame oils with the toasted oil having a distinctive flavour.
+Sesame seeds also make a great topping for bread and rolls.
+They're widely used in sushi dishes too.
+We also stock a number of sesame oils: the toasted oil has a particularly distinctive flavour.

-At Naturally Good Food we stock lots of sizes from 250g to 25kg.
+At Naturally Good Food we stock lots of sizes of sesame seeds, from 250g to 25kg.

 Chia Flax Hemp

-Chia seeds have become increadably popular in recent years for their amazing properties and like many Latin American foods it has now been discovered by the west.
-Chia, is a species of flowering plant in the mint family, Lamiaceae, it is native to central and southern Mexico and Guatemala.
-It was cultivated by the Aztec in pre-Columbian times; economic historians have suggested that it was as important as maize as a food crop.
-At Naturally Good Food we stock both white and black chis seeds, whilst they are almost identical in nuturitional quality like omega-3s, protein, and fiber, although the darker chia seeds may contain more antioxidants; howver as with many foods the darker colour has some additional benefits, in the case of chis this is the antioxidant, quercetin.
+Chia seeds have become incredibly popular in recent years, with amazing properties ascribed to them.
+Like many other traditional Latin American foods, they've now been 'discovered' by the West.
+Chia is a species of flowering plant in the mint family, Lamiaceae, native to central and southern Mexico and Guatemala.
+It was cultivated by the Aztec people in pre-Columbian times; economic historians have suggested that it was as important as maize as a food crop.
+At Naturally Good Food we stock both white and black chia seeds.
+They're almost identical in terms of their stock of omega-3s, protein and fibre, but the darker chia seeds are thought to contain more antioxidants, especially in the form of quercetin.

-One of the great things with chia seeds is they are easy to add to your diet, have amild flavour and are gluten-free, which is perfect for those with celiac disease
+One of the great things about chia seeds is that they're really easy to add to your diet.
+They've got a mild flavour and are gluten-free, making them perfect for those with coeliac disease.

-Flaxseed have been grown for some 5,000 years (it's also known as linseed).
+Flaxseed has been grown for some 5,000 years (it's also known as linseed).

-Flax seeds can also be called linseed.
-What ever name is used a 100 gram serving, supplies some 530 calories and contain high levels (> 19% of the Daily Value, DV) of protein, dietary fiber, several B vitamins and dietary minerals(table).
-Flaxseeds are especially rich in thiamine, magnesium and phosphorus (DVs above 90%, table).
+Whatever name is used, a 100-gram serving provides some 530 calories and contains high levels of protein, dietary fibre, several B vitamins and dietary minerals.
+Flaxseed is especially rich in thiamine, magnesium and phosphorus.

-- Fibre.
-Flaxseed contains both the soluble and insoluble types.
+- Fibre: flaxseed has both the soluble and insoluble types of fibre.

-Hemp seeds can be eaten raw, ground into a flour, sprouted or made into dried sprout powder, made into hemp milk (in a similar way to Soya Milk).
+Hemp seeds can be eaten raw, ground into a flour, sprouted or made into dried sprout powder.
+They can also be made into hemp milk, in a similar way to soya milk.

-As with many seeds, Hemp seeds are notable as a high-protein food source, providing 73% of the Daily Value (DV) in a 100 g serving.
-Hempseed amino acid profile is comparable to other sources of protein such as meat, milk, eggs and soy.
-Protein Digestibility Corrected Amino Acid Score values (PDCAAS), which measure the degree to which a food for humans is a "complete protein", were 0.49-0.53 for whole hemp seed, 0.46-0.51 for hemp seed meal, and 0.63-0.66 for dehulled hemp seed.
+As with many seeds, hemp seeds are notable as a high-protein food source, providing 73% of the recommended daily value (DV) in a 100g serving.
+Hempseed's amino acid profile is comparable to other sources of protein such as meat, milk, eggs and soy.
+Protein Digestibility Corrected Amino Acid Score values (PDCAAS), which measure the degree to which a food for humans is a 'complete protein', were 0.49-0.53 for whole hemp seed, 0.46-0.51 for hemp seed meal and 0.63-0.66 for dehulled hemp seed.